shane-jung/4061Project-3/README.md

 * Name: Kieran Arora, Shane Jung, Clara Lemaitre
 * X500: arora119, lemai014, jung0237 */

+NOTE: for some reason "failed to open stream" is output to the console, even though the web server works properly and the output/logs look right.
+We were not able to figure this issue out.

 How to compile and run program:
 Use make to compile.
 Run with ./web_server port path num_dispatch num_workers dynamic_flag qlen cache_entries